Scottish Ethnology MScR

 - material culture

 Go beyond the books

 Beyond the Books is a podcast from the School of Literatures, Languages and Cultures (LLC) that gives you a behind-the-scenes look at research and the people who make it happen.

 Listen to a mix of PhD, early career and established researchers talk about their journey to and through academia and about their current and recent research.

 This programme includes 40 credits of training on research skills, methods and problems using a combination of traditional and innovative methods.

-You will be encouraged and supported to make direct contact with original sources and to gain hands-on experience, whether in reading medieval manuscripts or in handling electronically-stored data.
+You will be encouraged and supported to make direct contact with original sources and to gain hands-on experience, whether in engaging with material from the School of Scottish Studies Archives, in developing skills in fieldwork practice, collection and analysis, in analysing song, music and oral history recordings, or in handling electronically stored data.

 Over the course of the year, you will complete a further 40 credits of research-related assignments up to 10,000 words, building the necessary skills to complete your 100-credit supervised dissertation of 20,000 words.